 HOURS OF OPENING

-There will be some adjustment of days or hours throughout the year due to public holidays, pupil free days and our resolution to provide an equal attendance for both groups.
 A calendar is emailed as part of your enrolment pack outlining your child’s days of attendance.

 It is most important that these hours of attendance are strictly adhered to.
 Our kindergarten program begins promptly at 8.45am and we expect all children present and ready to begin their kindy day.
-All children must be collected by 2.45pm, as our insurance policy does not cover children on the premises after this time.
+All children must be collected by 2:15pm, as our insurance policy does not cover children on the premises after this time.

 FEES